Deaf education: Identifying deaf students

 As recently as the 1990s, many parents in the United States were unaware that their child was deaf until on average 2.5 to 3 years old, according to the U.S. National Institute of Health.
 Worse yet, many other children were not identified as having any hearing impairment until they reached five or six years of age.
 In 1993, the National Institutes of Health's Consensus Development Conference on Early Identification of Hearing Loss concluded previous risk-based assessment was not sufficient and that all infants should receive hearing screenings, ideally prior to hospital discharge postpartum.
 At the time of this decision, only 11 hospitals nationally were performing screening on 90 percent of babies born, according to the National Center for Hearing Assessment and Management.
 Since then, universal hearing screening has greatly improved early identification.

 Language deprivation is defined as lack of access to language during a child's critical period for language exposure, which begins to taper off precisely around the age of five.
 Unlike any other population, the vast majority of Deaf and hard of hearing children are at risk of having this type of limited exposure to language in early childhood.
 Research on language deprivation and early childhood interventions to prevent language deprivation are burgeoning.
 Language Equality & Acquisition for Deaf Kids (LEAD-K), for example, is a national campaign that aims to ensure that D/HH children in the United States gain the early language foundation necessary to be kindergarten-ready.

 For D/HH adolescents and adults who have passed the critical period for language acquisition and have experienced language deprivation, the consequences are far-reaching.
 Delayed age of acquisition of a first language has deleterious effects on all levels of language processing, ranging from syntactic, to lexical, to phonological difficulties, not to mention cognitive delays, mental health difficulties, lower quality of life, higher trauma, and limited health literacy.
 Additionally, delayed exposure to a fully accessible language (i.e. a natural sign language) in early life not only affects the ability to acquire such a sign language later in life, but "leads to incomplete acquisition of all subsequently learned languages".
 The impact of language deprivation is severe and must be considered in efforts toward early identification of deaf and hard of hearing children as well as intervention.

 Individual needs

 Deaf education programs must be customized to each student's needs, and deaf educators provide a continuum of services to deaf students based on individual needs.
-For instance, if a student is in a regular class, a note taker or interpreter might be an accommodation provided in their education plan.
-In the United States, Canada and the UK, education professionals use the acronym IEP when referring to a student's individualized education plan.
+For instance, if a student is in a mainstream class, a note taker or interpreter might be an accommodation provided in their education plan.
+In the United States, Canada, and the UK, education professionals use the acronym IEP when referring to a student's individualized education plan.